 Companies are required to make monthly advance tax payments based on the previous year's income.

 Corporate tax returns should be submitted to the Public Revenue Oﬃce no later than 28/29 February of the following year at the latest, after the year for which taxation is performed.
-The tax returns may be submitted by 15th of March, if the taxpayer has submitted the annual accounts with the Central Registry of Republic of Macedonia in an electronic form.
+The tax returns may be submitted by 15th of March, if the taxpayer has submitted the annual accounts with the Central Registry of the Republic of North Macedonia in an electronic form.
 Tax is payable in aggregate by 31 March.

 Companies that perform economic activities, except for banking, financial, insurance activities and games of chance and entertainment games and whose overall revenue generated in the last three years from any source does not exceed MKD 3 million on an annual basis, shall calculate but will not pay annual tax on total revenue amounting to 1% of the amount of earned total revenue presented in the income statement in the Annual statement for the previous calendar year.
 For total revenue of up to MKD 6 million the company may voluntary apply for payment of 1% of this amount as corporate tax.